SuXYIO/declmysys/docs/formats/represents/subs.md

 ### Global

-For all strings.
+For every string in toml files.

 - `{USER}` is replaced with username
 - `{HOST}` is replaced with hostname

 ### Files & Cmds

-Applies for filepaths, cmds, and even some command line args.
+Applies for filepaths, cmds, and even some command line args (see the files and cli docs for details).

 Special homedir subs: